 We’re mission-driven designers who are looking to have as much impact as possible in the lives of the poor.
 It starts with getting to know the people we’re designing for.
 Without them, we wouldn’t know what to design, how it should work, or why it matters.
 From there we build, test, and iterate until we get it right.

 The problems of poverty are immense, systemic, and complex, but we believe that a design-led approach, the right partnerships, and sustained engagement with a particular problem can create transformative change.
-We've broken our work into four long-term programs—Global Health, Prosperity, Amplify, and Transformation—because we're in it to see our designs implemented, evolved, and operating at scale.
+We’ve broken our work into four long-term programs—Global Health, Prosperity, Transformation, and Amplify—because we’re in it to see our designs implemented, evolved, and operating at scale.

 Want to learn how to solve problems like a designer?
 We’ve developed a suite of tools that can help you and your teams unlock your creative problem-solving potential.